Batemans Bay: South East Arts

 South East Arts is the regional development organisation for arts and culture in the Bega Valley, Eurobodalla and Snowy Monaro.

 Food and produce

 Batemans Bay sits as the northern gateway to the pristine Eurobodalla Shire - the entire region gaining national recognition for its terroir and as a centre for sustainable agriculture.
 Most notably for the town itself, are the oysters from the Clyde River.
 One of Australia's cleanest estuaries, the Clyde produces what is considered by a growing number to be Australia's best oyster.
 These are available widely on local menus and at farm gates.

 Buildings and architecture

 Batemans Bay has many historical buildings, sharing an insight into the areas colourful past.
+One of its main landmarks is an esplanade known as the Murra Murra Mia Walkway.
+The name means Murra Murra Mia place or plenty of fish, and the esplanade was first opened in 1983.
 Northcourt Arcade was erected in 1935 as a hospital and operated until the 1960s.
 During these years the community fought for a more updated structure and all patients were moved to the new location on Pacific Street in 1970.